 He told me it’s the one thing he really loves to do.
 So he learned how to record his own metal songs.
 Now he has released quite enough music to hook my ears.

 Truth is, he would love to have a band, but because of the busy schedules, he decided to go solo — for now I suppose.

 I was blown away.

 It was inspiring to know that someone out there is doing great work without falling into the trap of excuses.

 I had mixed feelings of fascination and maybe a little envy?
-But I dropped the envy, and just be fascinated (hey, envy doesn’t help!
-It ruins the fun).
+But I dropped the envy, and just be fascinated.
+Envy ruins the fun.

 And despite his success, he remains humble.
 I told him I wanted to program drums to fast-track our songwriting.
-And he’s kind enough to share the drum software he used — good thing it’s just a free software and I can’t wait to start experimenting it.
+And he’s kind enough to share the drum software he used — good thing it’s a free software and I can’t wait to start experimenting with it.

 After our conversation, I was inspired to continue making my dreams a reality.
 I feel unstoppable.